gOOvER/parkertron/DISCORD_REVIEW.md

    if !discord.EmojiID(985546330271252530).IsValid()
    ```
    - Magic number without explanation
-   - Should be a named constant
+   - Should be a named constant or configuration

 4. **Array Index Without Bounds Check** (Line 214)
    ```go